jharwell/sierra/docs/src/concepts/overview.rst

 The batch criteria is the active ingredient.
 It takes your experiment template and applies a range of modifications to it — one per experiment — producing a :term:`Batch Experiment`.
-A single criterion produces a 1-D sweep; two combined criteria produce a 2-D Cartesian product.
+A single criterion produces a 1-D sweep; two combined criteria produce a 2-D Cartesian product, and so on.

 **The pipeline** then takes over.
 It has five ordered stages, each consuming what the previous stage produced: